Contact us

 Adderall addiction can be prevented, primarily through careful prescribing practices, increased awareness, and education about the risks of misuse.
 According to the systematic review by Massimiliano Buoli, Marta Serati, and Wiepke Cahn titled “Alternative pharmacological strategies for adult ADHD treatment,” one of the critical factors in preventing Adderall addiction is the careful screening of patients for potential risk factors of abuse before prescribing the medication.
 This includes assessing for a history of substance abuse or a propensity towards addictive behaviors.

-Are there alternatives to Adderall for treating ADHD?
+Are There Alternatives to Adderall for Treating ADHD?

 Yes, there are alternatives to treating ADHD with Adderall.
 According to the systematic review “Alternative pharmacological strategies for adult ADHD treatment” by Massimiliano Buoli, Marta Serati, and Wiepke Cahn, several pharmacological options are available beyond the commonly prescribed Adderall.
 The review, published in January 2016, suggests that while amphetamines like mixed amphetamine salts and lisdexamfetamine have strong evidence supporting their efficacy, they also carry risks of serious side effects such as psychotic symptoms or hypertension.